nikolaospapathanasiou/AssetTracker/README.md

 **Offset pagination with a total.** Simple, lets the UI show "26–50 of 137", and fine at this size.
 With a large or fast-changing table I'd switch to keyset (cursor) pagination on `(name, id)`, because offsets get slow and rows can shift between pages.

-**"Never inspected" is a column check, not an invented rule.** The obvious richer version of this filter is "overdue", but that needs an inspection interval, and neither the brief nor the data says what it should be.
-The seed dates run evenly from 2000 to 2025, so any interval I picked would set the size of the answer: five years flags 77% of the fleet, ten years 55%.
-That is a business rule I would be making up.
-The filter is instead the thing the data actually states, `last_inspected_at IS NULL`, which needs no explaining and cannot be wrong.
-A real interval belongs in configuration, alongside the inspection history table under "what I'd do next".

 **Filtering and counting happen in SQL.** Both could be done in JavaScript over the rows already fetched, but the list is paginated, so the client only ever holds 25 of them.
 Only the server sees the whole matching set it has to page, count and summarise.
 So `uninspected=true` is one `IS NULL` condition in the existing WHERE builder, and the summary is a single query where `count(*) FILTER (WHERE ...)` puts five aggregates into one index scan instead of five round trips.

 **Each count ignores the filter its own chip controls.** This is what makes the numbers on the chips trustworthy.
 If the status counts honoured `status`, picking "Critical" would leave OK and Warning reading 0, which is both useless and a dead end.
 If the inspection count ignored `status` as well, it would keep saying 45 while the list showed only OK assets, which is worse: a number that looks filtered and is not.
 So the repository splits the filters into a `scope` that no chip owns (type, area, radius) and the two chip filters. `scope` goes in the WHERE; the other two move into the `FILTER` clauses, where each aggregate picks the ones that apply to it.
 The list still joins all three into one WHERE, so it is unaffected.